508-loop-detected/minibounce/README.md

 This module, like many of my modules, uses 2mm-pitch male/female headers.
 Be sure you order/use the right thing!

 Most ICs are SOIC 8/14/16; all passives are 0805.
 The BOMs prefixed with `fixed` are easier to read; the others can be used along with the Pick-and-place and gerber files to order PCBs.

+There is a short video demo here: https://youtu.be/3jVBC9zQfPw